ejedev/TwitchCommand/README.md

 - Shellcode execution module (maybe.)
 - A builder to simplify making the program as well as making it an exe.
 - Command line based control module as an alternative to the twitch website.

+# Acknowledgements
+- n00py and Coalfire Research for inspiration from the [Slackor project.](https://github.com/Coalfire-Research/Slackor)
+- nathanlopez from the Stick project for the `mbox` [code.](https://github.com/nathanlopez/Stitch/blob/master/PyLib/popup.py)